Mindgard/document-rce-llm-agent/README.md

 After approximately twenty seconds, you should see a connection to the socket initiated from the `run_shell_connection.py` script, indicating that the LLM agent has executed the hidden code at the beginning of the Word document.

+You can now execute commands that will be carried out through the reverse-shell on the device running the LLM.
+As this is a proof of concept, the reverse-shell is only suitable for basic single-step commands (ls, pwd, mkdir, rmdir, rm, etc.).

 To view the code in the Word document, open it in Microsoft Word, select all the text (CMD/CTRL + A), and then click the 'Show/Hide formatting marks' button in the Font section of the Home tab.
 The code text is hidden by setting the font effects to 'Hidden'.

+This repository is setup for demoing purposes with running both the Agent and shell connection on the same device.
+If you want to run this on seperate devices, set the address/port in `python run_shell_connection.py` to point to the device you will be running the Agent on.
+If you change the port in `python run_shell_connection.py`, you will need to also change the port specified in the hidden code within `Document_Processing_Instructions.docx` to match.

 Please note: The agent does NOT always execute the code; occasionally, ChatGPT-3.5-Turbo may recognize the nature of the code (a reverse shell) and refuse to run it.
 With the given prompt, the code executes approximately 80% of the time.

+This code is research purpose

 Any questions please feel free to reach out!